The Carlson Law Firm Prioritizes Helping Baytown Residents Ahead of Official Opening BAYTOWN, Texas —…

 Most summer camps boast an impressive collection of sporting and outdoor equipment.
 Poorly kept grounds and dangerous playground equipment can lead to serious injuries for children.
-This type of accident can cause cuts, scratches and broken bones.
-While intended for use among children, many of these items can cause harm when used incorrectly.
-This is frequently the case when staff leaves campers unattended or staff received improper training on the correct use.
+This type of accident can cause cuts, scratches, and broken bones.
+While intended for use among children, many of these items can cause harm when misused.
+This is frequently the case when staff leaves campers unattended, or staff received improper training on the correct use.

-Over the past few years, there have been several high profile cases surrounding child abuse at local camps.
-For each of these highly-visible cases, there are dozens of instances that are never reported, or settled privately out of the courtroom (and out of the spotlight).
-Abuse may include physical, sexual or verbal harm that can have long-term effects for the victims.
+Over the past few years, there have been several high-profile cases surrounding child abuse at local camps.
+For each of these highly visible cases, dozens of instances are never reported or settled privately out of the courtroom (and out of the spotlight).
+Abuse may include physical, sexual, or verbal harm that can have long-term effects on the victims.
 When summer camps fail to conduct background checks on their employees, it is all too easy for a staff member to commit abusive acts.

 Before sending your child to camp, the camp requires you to provide a detailed list of allergies.
 While most camps take great efforts to consider the allergies of all campers when preparing food, there is often cross-contamination or administrative missteps that can cause a child to be given the wrong dish or, even, medicine.
 This can ultimately lead to an anaphylactic reaction.
 These accidents can be deadly for the victims.

 It may not even occur to you that an explosion can happen at summer camp.
 However, four students were hospitalized with explosion injuries after a Bungalow explodes at an upstate New York summer camp.
 Many of America’s summer camps are extremely old.
 When a camp owner hasn’t put in the proper repair or maintenance, extreme situations like explosions can leave your child seriously injured.